MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-powerbi.md

 ### Not prompted for parameters

-If you're not prompted for the input parameters like **OrgURL** when you open the pbit files, clear the cache preventing you from seeing them:
+If you're not prompted for the input parameters like **OrgURL** when you open the pbit files, clear the cache:

 1. Open the pbit file and select discard changes.
    :::image type="content" source="media/pbi_error4.png" alt-text="Screenshot that shows where to select Discard changes.":::
 1. Reopen the pbit file.

-1. You're prompted for the input parameters.
+   You're prompted for the input parameters.

 ### Data source error: Information is needed in order to combine data

 This error message might appear when you're using the BYODL Dashboard.
-The [privacy settings](/power-bi/enterprise/desktop-privacy-levels) aren't configured correctly.
+The [privacy settings](/power-bi/enterprise/desktop-privacy-levels) likely aren't configured correctly.
 As a result, Power BI can't combine data from the Azure Storage account and Dataverse.

 Change the privacy level and update the credentials to resolve the issue: